jadedsouza/UnconfidentLanguageDetector/README.md

 <br>
 ## Things I want to complete soon: <br>
 * Need to make a front end for accessibility.
 Also would avoid all the file creation and complications through .txt vs other files types vs not putting in the file type stuff. <br>
-* Never uploaded it to GitHub, so somehow my replacing and deleting files went missing.
+* Never uploaded it to GitHub my freshman year, so somehow my replacing and deleting files went missing.
 Working on the replacing text, delete.txt is done I think. <br>
 * Organize! <br>